What Is The Power In Faith?

 Jesus said to them, “Why are ye fearful, O ye of little faith?”
 Then he arose and rebuked the winds and the sea, and there was a great calm.
 He could have laid there and, in his thought, commanded the wind and the sea to be still, but no, he acted.
 He did what the norm was.
 Jesus knows that actions are the justification of faith, so he GOT UP and REBUKED the winds.
 All this happened because the disciples CAME to him.
 For healing or goodness to follow us, we must first believe and act according to our beliefs.
 Then, do something; believing alone without action will not give us the benefit we wanted.

 Faith versus Fear #2

 Here, the right actions (SINKING) follow his fearful thoughts.
 Jesus immediately STRETCHED out his hand and CAUGHT him.
-Jesus said to him “O thou of little faith, wherefore didst thou doubt?”
+Jesus said to him, “O thou of little faith, wherefore didst thou doubt?”
 Doubt is a killer of faith.
 Doubt is Satan’s tool to keep believers in the oppression of sin.
 Release your mind of all doubting attitudes.
-In this episode, we saw Peter having some faith: he came down out of the boat, and walk on water, but then another thought and action crept in: the fear of sinking.
-The same old belief re-surfaced and the same old action followed.
+In this episode, we saw Peter having some faith: he came down out of the boat and walked on water, but then another thought and action crept in: the fear of sinking.
+The same old belief re-surfaced, and the same old action followed.
 Both actions followed their beliefs.
 Our actions do not determine our faith, but our faith (belief) determines our actions.
-A fearful faith will result in harm, while a kindhearted faith will result in goodness.
+A fearful conviction will result in harm, while a kindhearted faith will result in goodness.